A survey, review, and future trends of skin lesion segmentation and classification: Preprocessing and Augmentations

-Again, the class distribution of all datasets (see Table~\ref{tab:data_distribution}) confirms that the class sample images are imbalanced, which could induce the classifier to be biased towards the particular class that holds more samples \citep{hasan2021covid}.
-This situation is noticeable in computerized medical diagnosis domains due to the scarcity of massive manually annotated training samples, especially in skin lesion datasets.
-However, the authors of SLA articles applied many techniques to mitigate that class bias problem.
-The authors in \citep{nunnari2020study, yan2020scalable, mahbod2020transfer, mahbod2020effects, gessert2020skin, bagchi2020learning, ahmed2020skin, zhang2018skin, mahbod2019fusing, kassani2019depthwise, gessert2019skin, albahar2019skin} rewarded more extra consideration to the class with minority samples, estimating the class weight using a portion of $W_n=N_n/N$, where $W_n$, $N$, and $N_n$ separately indicate the $n^{th}$-class wight, the total number of samples, and the sample in the $n^{th}$-class. \citet{devries2017skin, bisla2019skin, aldwgeri2019ensemble} collected additional images and merged with the minority class to balance with the majority class.
-Sometimes, the augmentations in Table~\ref{tab:Augmentations} are also applied to the minority class to increase its sample numbers, as in \citep{yildirim2020pre, qin2020gan, thomsen2020deep, salian2020skin, anjum2020deep, hassan2020skin, li2018skin, kulhalli2019hierarchical, eddine2019skin, chatterjee2019integration, bisla2019skin, serte2019wavelet, kassani2019depthwise}. \citet{almaraz2020melanoma} applied the SMOTE oversampling technique, demonstrating an improvement in the differentiation of melanoma and benign lesion images.
-To handle imbalanced classes, \citet{molina2020classification} employed the ensemble method using three classifiers with a linear plurality vote, where the other two models can overcome the bias from any candidate model.
+The big picture of the class sample distributions of all datasets in Table~\ref{tab:data_distribution} reveals that class sample images are imbalanced, which could bias the classifier towards the class with more samples \citep{hasan2021dermo}.
+This is especially true in skin lesion datasets with few manually annotated training examples.
+However, SLA researchers attempted numerous methods to reduce class bias.
+The authors in \citep{nunnari2020study, yan2020scalable, mahbod2020transfer, mahbod2020effects, gessert2020skin, bagchi2020learning, ahmed2020skin, zhang2018skin, mahbod2019fusing, kassani2019depthwise, gessert2019skin, albahar2019skin, ayas2022multiclass, krohling2021smartphone, yao2021single, zhuang2022cs, carvalho2021multimodal, yue2022towards, qian2022skin, yue2022towards, qian2022skin} rewarded more extra consideration to the class with minority samples, estimating the class weight using a portion of $W_n=N_n/N$, where $W_n$, $N$, and $N_n$ separately indicate the $n^{th}$-class wight, the total number of samples, and the sample in the $n^{th}$-class.
+Some authors acquired more photographs and integrated them with the minority class to balance it with the majority class \citep{devries2017skin, bisla2019skin, aldwgeri2019ensemble}.
+The augmentations in Table~\ref{tab:Augmentations} are sometimes applied to the minority class to increase its representative sample, as in \citep{yildirim2020pre, imtiaz2021efficient, qin2020gan, thomsen2020deep, salian2020skin, anjum2020deep, hassan2020skin, li2018skin, kulhalli2019hierarchical, eddine2019skin, chatterjee2019integration, bisla2019skin, serte2019wavelet, kassani2019depthwise}.
+A SMOTE oversampling technique was applied in \citep{almaraz2020melanoma}, demonstrating an improvement in the differentiation of melanoma and benign lesion images.
+To handle imbalanced classes, an ensemble method using three classifiers with a linear plurality voting was employed in \citep{molina2020classification}, where the other two models can overcome the bias from any candidate model.
 Lastly, the authors in \citep{zhuang2020cs, muckatira2020properties, ghalejoogh2020hierarchical, rahman2020transfer, chakravorty2016dermatologist, lopez2017skin, lee2018wonderm, navarro2018webly, yoon2019generalizable, murphree2017transfer} employed random oversampling and undersampling.
-The former method randomly selects examples from the minority class with replacements and adds them to the training dataset.
+The first technique randomly adds minority class samples to the training dataset.
 In contrast, the latter undersampling chooses examples from the majority class and deletes them from the training dataset.
-The one-by-one scrutinization of the selected 365 SLA papers and these discussions reveal that the most common methods for solving the class imbalance in the SLA tasks are class weighting, augmentations in the minority class, oversampling, and undersampling.
-These techniques can be a primary preference for forthcoming researchers to materialize a generic SLA framework.
+To sum up, class weighting, minority class augmentations, oversampling, and undersampling are the most frequent strategies for overcoming class imbalance in SLA tasks.
+These strategies can help researchers construct a generic SLA framework.